jhollowe/blog/content/posts/change-username-without-separate-session.md

 image:
 ---

 Changing a user's username on Linux requires no processes be running under that user.
-This makes sense, but what if we only have that user accessible through a SSh connection.
+This makes sense, but what if we only have that user accessible through a SSh connection?
 What if we don't want to allow external access to the root account?
 What if the root account doesn't have a password?

 ## Background